 - Jennifer Piercy on the Insight Timer app.

-You may want tolisten to a sample on Amazon or iTunes and see if the person’s voice appeals to you.
+You may want to listen to a sample on Amazon, iTunes or the Insight Timer app and see if the person’s voice appeals to you.
 If not, try a different version.

 Lavender is alsoquite effective as a relaxant and pain reducer.
 Put a few drops of essential oil of lavender on a tissue and place it about six inches from your pillow.
 Lavender will put you to sleep in no time.
 Men should not use lavender too frequently as it is a hormone disrupter and can activate estrogen receptors.
 (Ditto for Tea Tree oil.)